 A detailed analysis of sex and love in relationship to the whole person and the individual's place in society.
 The course is structured from the vantage point of ethics and social philosophy.
 Specific topics include intimacy, non-traditional relationships, homophobia and sexual orientation.
+This course partially fulfills the knowledge (humanities) outcome or partially fulfills the thinking outcome.
 Prerequisite: PHIL 110.